JeffNewcomer/responsive-carousel-1/README.md

 # responsive-carousel-1
-Carousel build using SCSS and ES6 JavaScript, fully responsive to work on mobile, tablet, and desktop.
+Image carousel with dot indicators.
+Built using SCSS and ES6 JavaScript.
+Fully responsive to work on mobile, tablet, and desktop.